-GEMS Education celebrates world-class higher education counselling services for 29,000 of its students
+Gems Education Celebrates World-Class Higher Education Counselling Services For 29,000 Of Its Students

 Unifrog offers expert advice and guidance to schools and students on higher education next steps and is a partner of GEMS' unique GEMS For Life programme.
 The latter combines support for higher education – including access to scholarships, employment experience in the form of virtual and face-to-face, skills courses and internships – with the GEMS Alumni programme, which boasts a database of some 125,000.

-GEMS guidance counsellors from across the Emirates attended the in-person event to celebrate their achievements across the school network, with trophies awarded to counsellors across various categories, including three Rising Star Awards, Best Overall User Award, Best Parent Engagement Award, and a Longtime Achievement Award.
+GEMS guidance counsellors from across the Emirates attended the in-person event to celebrate their achievements across the school network, with trophies awarded to counsellors across varicategories, including three Rising Star Awards, Best Overall User Award, Best Parent Engagement Award, and a Longtime Achievement Award.

 The GEMS Education and Unifrog Awards were conceived by the GEMS For Life team in collaboration with Unifrog.
 They are the first such Unifrog awards globally, and GEMS is the first K-12 education provider to honour its schools and counsellors in this way.

-Gwawr Tagg, Director for University Partnerships, GEMS For Life, said: “The GEMS Education and Unifrog Awards help us shine a light on the incredible resources made available for all GEMS schools within UAE and Qatar through the comprehensive Unifrog platform.
-It also helps us celebrate schools and individuals who are using the platform well to support higher education and careers guidance within our schools.
+Gwawr Tagg, Director for University Partnerships, GEMS For Life, said:“The GEMS Education and Unifrog Awards helpshine a light on the incredible resources made available for all GEMS schools within and Qatar through the comprehensive Unifrog platform.
+It also helpscelebrate schools and individuals who are using the platform well to support higher education and careers guidance within our schools.

 “We currently have 29,000 active student accounts across 44 GEMS schools, all of whom are taking advantage of the ever-growing suite of tools made available to them, including personality quizzes, psychometric testing, careers libraries, university shortlisting, scholarship searches, and many more incredible features.
 We are proud of how all our schools are embracing the platform to meet the needs of each of their students.”